acerbetti/ACEDrawingView/README.md

 Purpose
 --------------
 ACEDrawingView is a sample project showing exactly how to create a nice and smooth drawing application.
-In few lines of codes it supports drawing with different colors and line width.
+In a few lines of code it supports drawing with different colors and line width.
-It also has included a full undo/redo stack and it can export the view as an UIImage
+It also includes a full undo/redo stack and it can export the view as an UIImage.

 How-To